top of page

 Understanding Pepeha and Pepeha Urutau

-Traditionally, a pepeha is a narrative introduction that includes:
+Traditionally, for tāngata whenua or indigenous people a pepeha is a narrative introduction that includes:

 • Local Landmarks: Mountains (maunga), rivers (awa), or other natural features that hold significance.